- We advise you to exercise normal safety precautions.

 Malaria is a risk in some areas in the south-east of Turkmenistan.
 We encourage you to consider taking prophylaxis against malaria and to take measures to avoid insect bites, including using insect repellent at all times, wearing long, loose-fitting, light coloured clothing and ensuring your accommodation is mosquito proof.

-Water-borne, food-borne, parasitic and other infectious diseases (including tuberculosis, typhoid, polio and hepatitis) are prevalent with more serious outbreaks occurring from time to time.
-We encourage you to consider having vaccinations before travelling.
+Water-borne, food-borne, parasitic and other infectious diseases (including tuberculosis, typhoid and hepatitis) are prevalent with more serious outbreaks occurring from time to time.
 We advise you to boil all drinking water or drink bottled water and avoid ice cubes and raw and undercooked food.
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 Where to get help

 Australia does not have an embassy or consulate in Turkmenistan.
 You can obtain consular assistance from the Australian Embassy in Russia: